-Mr Gröll left the Managing Board on 30 June 2017.
+^{}Mr Gröll left the Managing Board on 30 June 2017.

-A standard employment contract for a Managing Board Member of the Company includes a pension equal to a maximum of 40% of the measurement base if the member remains on the Managing Board until the age of 65 (the measurement base is equal to the standard fixed salary).
+The standard employment contract for a Member of the Managing Board of the Company includes - depending, among other things, on the length of time with the Group - a pension equal to a maximum of 40% of the measurement base if the Member remains on the Managing Board until the age of 65 (the measurement base is equal to the standard fixed compensation).
 This pension amount can be increased in individual cases if work continues past the maximum pension age, since a pension is not drawn during this period.

-A pension is normally received only if a Managing Board Member's position is not extended and the member is not at fault for the lack of extension, or the Managing Board Member retires due to illness or age.
+A pension is normally received only if a Managing Board Member's position is not extended and the Member is not at fault for the lack of extension, or the Managing Board Member retires due to illness or age.

-The contracts for Managing Board members who have been active in the Group for a long time are entitled to a severance payment structured in accordance with the provisions of the Austrian Employee Act (Angestelltengesetz), as amended in 2003, in combination with applicable industry-specific provisions.
-This allows Managing Board Members to receive a severance payment equal to two to twelve months' compensation, depending on the period of service, with a supplement of 50% if the member retires or leaves after a long-term illness.
+The contracts for individual Managing Board Members who have been active in the Group for a long time are entitled to a severance payment structured in accordance with the provisions of the Austrian Employee Act (Angestelltengesetz), as amended in 2003, in combination with applicable industry-specific provisions.
+This allows these Managing Board Members to receive a severance payment equal to two to twelve months' compensation, depending on the period of service, with a supplement of 50% if the Member retires or leaves after a long-term illness.
+A Managing Board Member who leaves by their own choice, without agreement with the Company, before retirement is possible, or leaves due to their own fault, is not entitled to severance payment.

-A Managing Board Member who leaves by their own choice before retirement is possible, or leaves due to their own fault, is not entitled to severance payment.
 The provisions of the Austrian Employee and Employment Provisions Act apply to the remaining Managing Board Member's contracts.